IRON RANGE ENGINEERING

 Arynn Lorentz; Facilitator

 I became an engineer because I wanted to make a difference, big or small, by helping those around me.
 IRE gives me the opportunity every day as a facilitator to support students to “become the engineers they want to be,” and that is exceeding my goal as an engineer.
 I grew up in Virginia, MN, and graduated from Iron Range Engineering as a mechanical engineer in May of 2020.
-Most of my free time is spent outdoors with my husband and daughter, hunting, snowmobiling, fishing, hiking, or exploring new places.
-I also enjoy relaxing with my two cats and a good movie.
+Most of my free time is spent outdoors with my husband and daughters, hunting, snowmobiling, fishing, hiking, or exploring new places.
+I also enjoy iced coffee all year round, relaxing with my two cats, and a good book.

 Picture